lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 H|\Psi\rangle = E|\Psi\rangle
 $$

-In particular, the ground state of the system is given by the eigenvector of $H^n$ with the smallest eigenvalue.
+In particular, the ground state of the system is given by the eigenvector of $H$ with the smallest eigenvalue.

 In theory, all we need to do to determine the electronic ground state of a molecule is to